waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tool & Agent Ideas
 - **Battle Automator:** Create a tool or agent to automate simple, repetitive wild battles (e.g., 'if opponent is Diglett, switch to NEPTUNE, use ICE BEAM').
 This would greatly increase exploration efficiency.
+- **Inventory Navigator:** Create a tool that takes an item name as input, searches the `Inventory` list in the game state, and returns the number of `Up` or `Down` presses required to reach it from the current cursor position.
+This would eliminate tedious manual scrolling.

 ## B. Process Lessons
 - **Confirmation Bias Warning:** I exhibited significant confirmation bias during the Diglett battles (Turns 65244-65253).
 I repeatedly trusted my flawed agent's advice instead of the direct feedback from the game. **Lesson:** The game's outcome is the ultimate source of truth.
 If a tool or agent's advice is proven wrong by the game, I must immediately distrust it, refine it, and re-evaluate my strategy based on the observed facts.
 Repeating a failed action based on a flawed tool is a critical process failure.

-# VII.
-Current Investigations
-## A. Route 12 - Snorlax
-- **Objective:** Wake the Snorlax blocking the path south on Route 12.
-- **Hypothesis:** The POKé FLUTE is required to wake the Snorlax.
-This is a potential path to explore if the main quest is blocked.
-- **Hypothesis (Route 12 Fisherman):** The Fisherman at (15, 32) is a standard trainer battle.
-  - **Test:** Interact with the Fisherman using the 'A' button.
-  - **Conclusion (INVALIDATED):** Multiple presses of 'A' and 'B' did not initiate a battle or advance dialogue.
-I was able to move away freely.
-This is not a standard battle encounter.

-## B. Tool & Agent Ideas (Post-Reflection)
-- **Inventory Navigator:** Create a tool that takes an item name as input, searches the `Inventory` list in the game state, and returns the number of `Up` or `Down` presses required to reach it from the current cursor position.
-This would eliminate tedious manual scrolling.